Enriched model categories and presheaf categories: Introduction

 `No!
 Take a cheese sandwich - they're equally good.'

 One becomes suspicious\dots''

 }

-Technically, however, there is good reason for focusing on simplicial enrichment: simplicity.
+Technically, however, there is very good reason for focusing on simplicial enrichment: simplicity.
 The model category of simplicial sets enjoys special properties that allow general statements about simplicially enriched model categories, unencumbered by annoying added and hard to remember hypotheses that are necessary when enriching in a category $\sV$ that does not satisfy these properties.
 Lurie \cite[A.3.2.16]{Lurie} defined the notion of an ``excellent'' enriching category and restricted to those in his treatment \cite[A.3.3]{Lurie} of diagram categories.
 In effect, that definition encodes the relevant special properties of simplicial sets.
-In particular, it requires every monomorphism to be a cofibration, so that every object is cofibrant.
 None of the topological and few of the algebraic examples of interest to us are excellent.
 These properties preclude other desirable properties.
-For example, in algebra and topology it is often helpful to work with enriching categories in which all objects are fibrant rather than cofibrant.
+For example, in algebra and topology it is often helpful to work with enriching categories in which all objects are fibrant, whereas every object is cofibrant in an excellent enriching category.

-While we also have explicit questions in mind, one of our goals is to summarize and explain some of how model category theory works in general in enriched contexts, adding a number of technical refinements that we need and could not find in the literature.
+While we also have explicit questions in mind, one of our goals is to summarize and explain some of how model category theory works in general in enriched contexts, adding a number of technical refinements that we need in the sequels \cite{GM2, GMequiv} and could not find in the literature.
 Many of our results appear in one form or another in the standard category theory sources (especially Kelly \cite{Kelly} and Borceux \cite{BorII}) and in the model theoretic work of Dugger, Hovey, Lurie, Schwede, and Shipley \cite{Dugger, DS, Hovey, Lurie, SS0, SS, SS2}.
 Although the latter papers largely focus on simplicial contexts, they contain the original versions and forerunners of many of our results.

 Cataloging the technical hypotheses needed to work with a general $\sV$ is tedious and makes for tedious reading.
 To get to more interesting things first, we follow a referee's suggestion and work backwards.
 We recall background material that gives the basic framework at the end.
 Thus we discuss enriched model categories, called $\sV$-model categories (see \myref{monoidal}), in general in \S\ref{enriched} and we discuss enriched diagram categories in \S\ref{CatPre}.
 The rest of \S\ref{diagram} gives relevant categorical addenda not used earlier.
 Thus \S\ref{overV} and \S\ref{overM} describe ways of constructing maps from small $\sV$-categories into full $\sV$-subcategories of $\sV$ or, more generally, $\sM$, and \S\ref{mult} discusses prospects for multiplicative elaborations of our results.